How to Deal With Freeth Cartwright Debt Recovery

 Nervous about calling Freeth Cartwright about an outstanding debt?
 We understand completely.
 Dealing with a company trying to collect on a debt is stressful.
 Don't stress about it.
 Let DoNotPay help you verify your debt and end the collection activities.

 Who Is Freeth Cartwright and Why Are They Contacting Me?

 Freeth Cartwright (rebranded as Freeths) is a full-service law firm operating in the UK.
-The practice provides legal services for individuals and it is also a highly respected corporate solicitor's office.
+The practice provides services for individuals and it is also a highly respected corporate solicitor's office.
 Some of the companies that work with them include Aldi, Tarmac, Experian, Lloyds Bank, as well as a variety of charities, universities and businesses across the UK.

 How Do I Contact Freeth Cartwright?

 As mentioned earlier, you will want to get in touch with Freeth Cartwright to verify the validity of the debt and to learn about your options.
 If you receive a letter, use the contact information included in it.
 If you've gotten a phone number, the caller probably left a call back number.
 If you can't find this information or can't remember it, you can contact Freeths by: